The Bankrate promise

 Outside of a standard auto insurance policy, some other common types of indemnity insurance include:

-- Malpractice insurance, which protects physicians from lawsuits
+- Medical malpractice insurance, which protects physicians from lawsuits

 - Errors and omissions (E&O) insurance, which protects businesses and individuals from lawsuits arising over misrepresentation, negligence, inaccurate advice and errors and omissions in services

-- Directors and officers (D&O) insurance, which covers the personal assets of directors and officers if another party sues them for their actions in managing a company
+- Directors and officers (D&O) insurance, which covers the personal assets of board of directors members and company officers if another party sues them for their actions in managing a company

 Yes.
 Because the IRS considers insurance costs for a business as eligible for a write-off, professional indemnity insurance usually qualifies as a business expense and can typically be deducted the cost of your premiums on your tax return.
 Commercial auto insurance for business purposes may qualify as a professional expense, for example.